-CBD or Cannabidiol is the main component of the cannabis plant.
+CBD or Cannabidiol that is beneficial for anxious dogs is the main component of the cannabis plant.

 guest post courtesy of Artem Gidin, https://thepets.net The views and opinions expressed in this article are those of the guest author and do not necessarily represent the views of Val Heart & Heart Communications Enterprises Inc.

 Cannabinoids interact with receptors in the central nervous system, ease anxiety, and promote sleep.
 CBD oil has the advantage of not being psychoactive (so it does not have addiction liability).
 It has a wide range of benefits in the veterinary field, including beneficial effects in the canines suffering from CNS disorders like anxiety, depression, and panic disorders.
 It can act as an analgesic for dogs suffering from painful disorders and has been used to calm many an anxious dog.
 Dr. Klein said, “We are likely to see continued interest in CBD and an increase in research about its uses and efficacy in the coming years.”

 Anxiety in dogs includes a wide range of symptoms.
 If some of these symptoms are present in your dog, it may suggest that your dog is suffering from anxiety.